lilab-bcb/cumulus/docs/scCloud.rst

 	  - Control false discovery rate at <alpha>
 	  - 0.05
 	  - 0.05
+	* - auc
+	  - Calculate area under ROC (AUROC) and area under Precision-Recall (AUPR).
+	  - true
+	  - true
 	* - fisher
 	  - Calculate Fisher’s exact test
 	  - true
 	  - true
+	* - t_test
+	  - Calculate Welch's t-test.
+	  - true
+	  - true
 	* - mwu
 	  - Calculate Mann-Whitney U test
-	  - true
 	  - false
-	* - roc
-	  - Calculate area under curve in ROC curve
-	  - true
-	  - true
+	  - false
 	* - find_markers_lightgbm
 	  - If also detect markers using LightGBM
-	  - true
 	  - false
+	  - false
 	* - remove_ribo
 	  - Remove ribosomal genes with either RPL or RPS as prefixes.
 Currently only works for human
-	  - true
 	  - false
+	  - false
 	* - min_gain
 	  - Only report genes with a feature importance score (in gain) of at least <gain>
-	  - 10.0
 	  - 1.0
+	  - 1.0
 	* - annotate_cluster
 	  - If also annotate cell types for clusters based on DE results
-	  - true
 	  - false
+	  - false
+	* - annotate_de_test
+	  - Differential Expression test to use to infer cell types, could be either "t", "fisher", or "mwu".
+	  - "t"
+	  - "t"
 	* - organism
 	  - Organism, could either be "human_immune", "mouse_immune", "human_brain", "mouse_brain" or a Google bucket link to a JSON file describing the markers.
 	  - "mouse_brain"